 Everybody would see how many Universal Carbon Credits something costs before they buy.
 Each merchant or vendor in the supply chain will have to balance the UCCs they spend against what they demand from their customers.
 The UCCs they put on their price tag will reflect cumulatively all the carbon that went into the production of whatever they are selling.

 Currently when a Briton buys a smartphone made in a Chinese factory that is powered by a coal plant, the carbon emitted in its manufacture does not count as ‘British’.
 This Economist article outlines the widespread mis-measurement of carbon emissions.

 Bananas from the Caribbean, a smartphone from China, chicken from the local farm, a skyscraper in New York or a Tesla sports car, everything would be paid for with UCCs in parallel to money.
 The UCCs required will tell how much carbon it needed.
 We would all quickly become CO2 experts, thanks to keeping a constant eye on how many UCCs we have left.

-As the economy becomes more carbon-neutral, the Universal Carbon Credits on the price tags will systematically fall
+As the economy becomes more carbon-neutral, the carbon tokens on the price tags will systematically fall

 As the economy adapts, the reductions in the amount of carbon required for products will be passed on to the buyer immediately, as soon as the new product is put on sale.